GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

 In this task you are going to add more message handlers to the bot waterfall to prompt for all the ticket details.

-1. Update the code the creates the UniversalBot connector with the following.
+1. Update the code which creates the UniversalBot connector with the following.
 It introduces two new types of prompts:

     * `Prompts.choice()`: To prompt for the severity of the ticket.
     * `Prompts.confirm()`: To confirm that the ticket information is correct.